ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 and manipulate in bytes.

 .. warning:: Make sure all variables passed to a function are the same type.
-    If you're working with something like :func:`os.path.join` which takes multiple strings and uses them in combination, you need to make sure that all the types are the same (either all bytes or all text).
+    If you're working with something like :func:`python3:os.path.join` which takes multiple strings and uses them in combination, you need to make sure that all the types are the same (either all bytes or all text).
 Mixing bytes and text will cause tracebacks.